alexwlchan/alexwlchan.net/src/_drafts/screenshots-go-gangbusters.md

 > Your bandwidth usage on your team (alexwlchan) has reached 50% of the current allowance in your billing cycle from July 17 to August 17.
 >
 > If bandwidth usage goes over the allowance before the end of the billing cycle, we’ll add an **extra bandwidth pack for $55**, increasing your allowance by **100GB** for the current billing cycle.

+This came in around 4am; by the time I read it, I was at 97%.
+Eek.

 I was on the Netlify Starter plan, which is free and comes with 100GB of bandwidth per month.
 Normally I use a fraction of that; this post burnt through it in a day.